Calvin Harris And Frank Ocean Drop New Single

 Owing to the song’s success, Migos performed “Bad & Boujee” on Ellen, where they also participated in a PSA with the likes of Lin-Manuel Miranda and Ice Cube that encourages kids to read, and posed with host Ellen DeGeneres for an Instagram photo.

 Ocean has become known for doing things his own way in the music industry, including releasing his album without a major label.
-As Rolling Stone reports, he also opted not to submit Blonde for Grammy consideration and fired back at Grammy officials who claimed he made the decision due to his poor performance at the 2013 awards ceremony.
-In a Tumblr post, Ocean admitted his performance was poor but denied that having anything to do with his decision not to submit Blonde for awards consideration.
+As Rolling Stone reported, he also opted not to submit Blonde for Grammy consideration and fired back at Grammy officials who claimed he made the decision due to his poor performance at the 2013 awards ceremony.
+In a Tumblr post, Ocean admitted his performance was poor, but denied that having anything to do with his decision not to submit Blonde for awards consideration.

 “You think that’s why I kept my work out of the Grammy process this year?
 Don’t you think I would’ve wanted to play the show to ‘redeem’ myself if I felt that way?”